Quantum phase transition between symmetry enriched topological phases in tensor-network states: Phase diagram and order parameters

 \section{Phase diagram and order parameters}

 To obtain the phase diagram of the system, we extract the correlation length of the ground state by the corner transfer matrix renormalization group algorithm~\cite{Nishino:1996,Corboz:2014} (see Appendix~\ref{CTM_corr_length} for details), and the resulting phase diagram is shown in Fig~\ref{Phase_diagram_TEE_MOP}a.
 The system hosts three distinct phases, the SET-TC phase with $\mathbb{Z}_2$ topological order and a non-trivial $\mathbb{Z}_2^{T}$ symmetry fractionalization, the TC phase with $\mathbb{Z}_2$ topological order and trivial symmetry fractionalization, and a totally trivial phase without topological order.
 Note that the norm of each MPS loop inside the wavefunction $\ket{\Psi(g,\eta)}$ contributes weight to the amplitude of the configuration (an explicit expression for the amplitude is given in Appendix~\ref{map_to_classical_models}).
-The string tension $\eta$ can be tuned to compensate for such an effect.

 The universality class of the phase boundaries can be determined by mapping the squared norm of the decorated TNS to the partition function of classical statistical models.
 As shown in Appendix~\ref{map_to_classical_models}, along $g=\pm1$, the decorated TNS can be mapped to the 2D classical Ising model, the two critical points are located at $(g,\eta) = (\pm1,3^{-1/4})$.
 For $g\neq 0$ and $g\neq \pm 1$, the model is mapped to an anisotropic Ashkin-Teller model (see Appendix~\ref{2d SPT}).
 The phase boundary between the TC (SET-TC) phase and the trivial phase is thus described by the $(2+0)$D Ising CFT with a central charge $c=1/2$.
 Along $g=0$, the decorated TNS can be mapped to the classical $O(2)$ loop model, which has a high-temperature gapped phase and a low-temperature critical phase described by the compactified free boson CFT with central charge $c=1$~\cite{Nienhuis:1982,Batchelor:1989,yellow_book_CFT}.
 The transition between low- and high-temperature phases at $\eta=2^{1/4}$ is of the Kosterlitz-Thouless (KT) type.
 Therefore, the phase boundary between the SET-TC and the TC phase, including the tricritical point, has a central charge $c=1$.